davesag/node-tesla-api/README.md

 npm run test:unit:cov
 ```

+_code coverage on this project is shamefully lacking.
+I will fix that_

 ## Contributing

 Please see the [contributing notes](CONTRIBUTING.md).

 ## To Do

+- Cross check the API with the latest updates
+- Add API unit tests and bring test coverage to 100%
 - DRY up the code some more
-- Add API unit tests and bring test coverage to 100%
 - Improve documentation